LSeu-Open/AIEnhancedWork/Tutorials/how-to-run-llms-on-your-machine.md

 1. Open LM Studio and click the Discover tab (magnifying glass icon) or use Ctrl + 2 (Windows/Linux) / Cmd + 2 (macOS).
 2. Browse featured models or search for specific ones like "Llama", "Phi-3", "Mistral", or "Gemma" based on the info you gathered in the [Find the Model that is right for you section](#find-the-model-that-is-right-for-you).
 3. Choose a model version: many are available in quantized forms (e.g., Q4_K_M), which are optimized for performance and size.
 LM Studio will automatically select the most suitable version based on your machine specifications.
+Learn how to choose the right quantization method in our tutorial: [How to Select the Right Quantized Model](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/how-to-select-the-right-quantized-model.md).
 4. Click Download to get the model.

 ### Loading a Model